Risk Score

 Release status

-Risk Score is in Early Access and available for Snyk Open Source and Snyk Container for Snyk Enterprise and Snyk Free plans.
+Risk Score is in Early Access and available for Snyk Open Source and Snyk Container, with Snyk Enterprise and Snyk Free plans.
 If you want to set it up in your Group, contact your Snyk account team.

 Use Snyk Preview to replace the Priority Score with the new Risk Score for Snyk Open Source and Snyk Container issues.